Plan Your Trip With Space-A Travel

 Once you sign up for a Space-A journey, you’ll be put into a category that determines the likelihood of getting on that flight.
 The higher up on the category list, the more priority you have.
 Here’s the category breakdown, in order:

 - Category I: Active-duty service members and their accompanying families traveling on emergency leave.

-- Category II: Service members and accompanying family members traveling on environment and morale leave, including command-sponsored family members stationed outside the continental U.S.
+- Category II: Service members and accompanying family members traveling on environmental and morale leave, including command-sponsored family members stationed outside the continental United States.